rmoazed/Customer-Segmentation-for-Targeted-Marketing/README.md

 This project addressed the need for businesses to understand customer behavior so as to optimally strategize for hitting revenue targets.
 Not all customers contribute to revenue the same, and identifying and segmenting them based on their contributions and behavior can be extremely useful in the implementation of targeted marketing.

-The goal of the project was to segment customers based on their purchasing behavior and identify high-value and at risks groups, as well as other groups still worth considering.
+The goal of the project was to segment customers based on their purchasing behavior and identify high-value and at-risk groups, as well as other groups still worth considering.
 It used an RFM framework to reveal recency, frequency, and monetary traits as they pertained to customers and grouped them into four clusters using KMeans.

-This lead to actionable and easily interpretable customer segments, revenue insights including simulation increased retention rate of certain segments of customers, and development of strategic marketing recommendations to boost customer retention and engagement.
+This led to actionable and easily interpretable customer segments, revenue insights including simulation increased retention rate of certain segments of customers, and development of strategic marketing recommendations to boost customer retention and engagement.
 An interactive dashboard was also deployed, allowing users to interact with the data, simulate revenue outcomes depending on level of increased retention dependent on customer segment, visualize the clusters in a two-dimensional format, and more.

+This project highlights how unsupervised learning can directly translate to actionable business strategy.